RedRoyalDog/JohnathanIrvin.com/src/blog/2020/hello_world.md

 description: Symbolic "Hello World" introductory post inspired by an introductory program first found in 1972 in A Tutorial Introduction to the Language B by Bell Laboratories.
 ---

-For many programmers, the first program they write in any given language is the "Hello World" program first found in [A Tutorial Introductions to the Language B by Bell Laboratories](https://www.bell-labs.com/usr/dmr/www/bintro.html).
+For many programmers, the first program they write in any given language is the "Hello World" program first found in *[A Tutorial Introduction to the Language B by Bell Laboratories](https://www.bell-labs.com/usr/dmr/www/bintro.html)*.
 It seemed apt to label this article accordingly and incorporate "Hello World" into the content.
 As an homage to the history of programming, let's write this simple program.

 ## Prerequisites